 - Any condition that is closely related to sexual activity

 FDA has sternly warned about the hearing loss that is closely associated with Cialis use.
-In 2016 FDA announced that evaluation of need for regulatory action against Cialis and other similar drugs following their indication to increase the risk of skin cancer.
+In 2016 FDA announced the evaluation of the need for regulatory action against Cialis and other similar drugs following their indication to increase the risk of skin cancer.
 The exact risk factor is yet to be determined

 Avanafil is used to treat impotence and erectile dysfunction by increasing blood flow to facilitate erection retention.
-This drug does not prevent transmission of sexually transmitted diseases during sexual intercourse.
+This drug does not prevent the transmission of sexually transmitted diseases during sexual intercourse.